Pegmode/Deflemask-GB-Engine/README.md

-# -Deflemask Game Boy Engine-
+# Deflemask Game Boy Engine
 Custom Deflemask .vgm based music playback engine for the Nintendo Game Boy.
 Now the official Deflemask ROM exporter as of v1.0.3.

 **this engine only works with Deflemask generated .vgms and is not intended for other .vgms**